Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/totp/general.rst

 Securely Login to Website/Application
 -------------------------------------

-From now on you will get asked for a one-time password additionally to your other credentials if you try to login the the website.
+From now on you will get asked for a one-time password additionally to your other credentials if you try to login the website.
 You just need to open the Nitrokey App and go to “Menu” -> “Passwords” ->
 YourSlotName again to get the one-time password.

 .. figure:: images/otp/8.png